bfollek/baseball/README.md

 # baseball

+Fetch and reshape a bunch of major league baseball game data.
 Adapted from the rust code in

 * https://tht.fangraphs.com/baseball-coding-with-rust-intro/
 * https://tht.fangraphs.com/baseball-coding-with-rust-part-2/